Learn How We Can Help You Today

 Privacy and probate savings.
 Probate is a matter of public record in montana; a trust may allow assets to pass outside of probate and remain private, in addition to possibly reducing the amount lost to court fees, attorney fees, and taxes in the process.

 In montana you may have legal recourse if you have been injured in an accident or as a result of someone else's negligence.
-Examples include auto accidents, slip and falls, and medical malpractice in Montana.
+Examples include auto accidents, slip and falls, wrongful death actions, and medical malpractice in Montana.
 The key to whether you can receive compensation is whether the other party was negligent.
 The analysis goes something like this:

 1. Did the other party owe you a duty to act in a certain way?
 Normally, people have a duty to act as a reasonable person would in the same circumstances, or as a similarly situated practitioner reasonably should act.